Luis Fernandez

-Luis Miguel Fernández Toledo (born 2 October 1959), known as Luis Fernandez, is a French football manager and former player who played as a defensive midfielder.
+Luis Miguel Fernández Toledo (born 2 October 1959), known as Luis Fernandez, is a former professional football manager and player who played as a defensive midfielder.

 Fernandez spent most of his playing career for Paris Saint-Germain.
 He earned 60 international caps and scored 6 goals for the France national team between 1982 and 1992, and was part of their teams that won UEFA Euro 1984 and came third at the 1986 FIFA World Cup.

 Fernandez managed PSG in two spells, winning several domestic and European honours.
 He also managed Cannes and Reims in France, and Athletic Bilbao, Espanyol and Real Betis in La Liga.

 Playing career

 Club career

 Fernandez was born in Tarifa, Spain, and moved to France with his parents at age nine.
 He began playing football at the AS Minguettes and became a naturalized French citizen in 1981.
 He signed his first professional contract at age 19 with Paris Saint-Germain.

 After the elimination from the 1986 FIFA World Cup, and just after he had won the Division 1 championship with PSG, Fernandez made the decision to join Jean-Luc Lagardère's team Racing Club de Paris.
 However, in spite of a team that was strong on paper, the club and Fernandez did not succeed, and he left Racing after three seasons.

 From Racing, Fernandez joined Cannes in 1989, a more modest club.
 At club level, Cannes was relegated to Ligue 2 at the end of the 1991–92 season, but Fernandez decided to remain with the club and end his career when his contract expired.
 A few weeks, however, Cannes named Fernandez its manager, and so he finished the season as player-manager, leading Cannes back to Division 1 at the end of the season.
 He then retired from playing professionally to become a full-time manager.